plifplouf203/academic-cv/content/publications/preprint/index.md

 For most variables, the model matches actual data reasonably well.
 Despite occasional visible forecast errors for all variables, to a large extent, the QPM manages to capture the relevant turning points in most indicators.
 Some of the measurements suffer for under- and/or overshooting in periods of high volatility.
 It is expected as the standard QPM is noted to not be particularly performant in case of an exceptional crisis.
 For example, the output gap in-sample simulations shows a strong under-evaluation of the pandemic crisis and the model consistently  undershoot the 2022 inflation spike.
 It also made it so that tuning some of the parameters and/or steady-state values did not substantially improve the model’s accuracy while straying us further away from previous experts judgments and calibration.
 Hence, we decided to keep our initial calibration untouched.
 ### 3.2 The Policy Loss Function
 To evaluate alternative monetary policy rules, we use a quadratic loss function that captures the central bank’s trade-offs between inflation stabilization, output stabilization, and interest-rate smoothing.
-The specification is inspired by the conclusions of a report by the IMF Research Department [Debortoli et al., 2019] that motivates the addition of economic activity’s measurements when designing loss functions for central banks.
+The specification is inspired by the conclusions of a report by the IMF Research Department [Debortoli et *al*., 2019] that motivates the addition of economic activity’s measurements when designing loss functions for central banks.
 Such factors are driven by the will to better approximate social welfare, especially in our case where the strong disinflation led to a sharp detrioration in GDP growth.
 The period loss is given by
 <div>
 $$
 \begin{aligned}